adamjstewart/dotfiles/README.md

 ![Terminal Screenshot](screenshots/terminal.png)

 The bash prompt displays the time, username, hostname, and working directory.
-If you are in a Git repository, it will also display the current branch.
+If you are in a Git or Subversion repository, it will also display the current branch and status.

 ### Vim